-Amber Mansions was designed by architecture firm Swan & Maclaren, and was built between 1922 and 1928.
-Owned by Jewish businessman Joseph Elias, the building took on the family's clan name Amber as did several of Elias' properties and a particular road, Amber Road, in the East Coast.
+Amber Mansions was designed by architecture firm Swan & Maclaren and built between 1922 and 1928.
+Owned by Jewish businessman Joseph Elias, the building took on the family's clan name Amber as did several of Elias's properties as well as Amber Road in East Coast.
 Amber Mansions was considered an elite place to shop with many uptown socialites gathering there during its hey-days.
 One of Singapore's first shopping centres, it had some of the most expensive boutiques of Singapore offering the latest fashion.

 Despite its popularity, Amber Mansions was pulled down in 1984 together with the Cycle & Carriage showroom and the Sri Sivan Temple, to make way for the construction of the new MRT station at Dhoby Ghaut.
 Cycle & Carriage moved to Leng Kee Road near Redhill estate, where car showrooms are concentrated in Singapore.
 Sri Sivan Temple is now located at Geylang East.

 Nathan, E. (1986).
 The history of Jews in Singapore, 1830-1945 (pp. 8-9, 77-78).
 Singapore: HERBILU Editorial & Marketing Services.